AutodeskGames/stingray-docs/source/interactive_help/playtesting/optimize_memory.md

 		![Lua HUD](../images/perfhud_lua.png)

-	You can also show these visualizations in the Stingray Editor viewport.
+	You can also show these visualizations in the viewport of the interactive editor.
 Click the **View** overlay on the viewport, and select **performance hud** from the contextual menu.

-For details on sending commands from the Stingray Editor to a running game, see ~{ Send Commands from the Status Bar }~.
+For details on sending commands from the editor to a running game, see ~{ Send Commands from the Status Bar }~.
 For more detail about the commands themselves, see ~{ Console commands }~.

 ## Remove unused resources from the boot package or the project